BurningSegway/P3-Project-Group/packages/README.md

 roslaunch realsense2_camera rs_camera.launch
 ```

-An easy way of seeing if the camera is publishing images, is to launch RViz, and add a view form topic, and selcet color image raw topic.
+An easy way of seeing if the camera is publishing images, is to launch RViz, and add a view from topic, and selcet color image raw topic.

 ## Eye-in-Hand Calibration
 The last thing that should be done, is to do a eye-in-hand calibration.
 Since there could be a difference in the setup used in this project, and yours setup.
 For this purpose MovieIt has a calibration package, that provides a graphical interface for this in RViz.
 To install the package according to: https://ros-planning.github.io/moveit_tutorials/doc/hand_eye_calibration/hand_eye_calibration_tutorial.html